hindu-comm/weblogs/manasataramgini/2015/06/2015-06-01_the-ponderous-tale-of-the-tombstones.md

 control the southern hemisphere.
 From England we control Europe.
 But there is a lacuna in Asia, which arose after we lost India.
 We knew that the Mahometans have always sought world-conquest like us.
-I must confess that sometimes I do feel that Mahomet’s religion is perhaps the very word of God in practice.
+I must confess that sometimes I do feel thatMahomet’s religion is perhaps the very word of God in practice.
 We knew that if we could lure the Mahometans to make common cause with us then we could start all over again to get the sub-continent back in our control.
 We had won before using the perimeter